Rotary Evaporator: Working Principles, Uses and Functions – In testing chemical substances, generally we will carry out several reaction activities.

 Vacuum Pump

-This tool is applied to the condenser which will increase the air pressure thereby slowing the gas to move out.
+This tool is applied to the condenser, increasing the air pressure, thereby slowing the gas’s movement.

 Circulator Chiller

-This tool is also applied to the condenser to introduce cold air into it.
+This tool is also applied to the condenser to introduce cold air.